Dwolla/v2-ach-api-docs/source/includes/_customers.md

 # Customers

 A Customer represents an individual or business with whom you intend to transact with and is programmatically created and managed by a Dwolla [Master account](#accounts) via the API.
-In order for a Dwolla `Account` to create and manage Customers, an application must obtain permission from Dwolla before being enabled in production.
+In order for a Dwolla `Account` to create and manage Customers, an application must obtain permission from Dwolla before being enabled in production. **Note:** Customers can only be US persons.
+Business Verified Customers may have non-US [Controllers](#controller-json-object) or [Beneficial Owners](#beneficial-owners).

 ### Customer types